 The skills developed and the experiences gained through a liberal arts education are applicable to every industry.
 I graduated from William & Mary with a degree in mathematics, which typically leads to a career in teaching.
 My studies in a variety of disciplines opened my eyes to a broad range of career opportunities, and I have been working in the publishing industry since graduation.

 During my liberal arts education, I developed strong communication, problem solving and critical thinking skills by exploring different fields, interacting with diverse groups and tackling various challenges.
 I gained a breadth of knowledge and the confidence to take chances.
-Because of my liberal arts education, I secured a job prior to graduation, achieved two promotions and began managing a team of project leaders.
+Because of my liberal arts education, I secured a job prior to graduation, achieved several promotions and began managing a team of project leaders.

 Cohen Milstein Sellers & Toll PLLC

-Majors: Government & Classical Studies (Latin)
+Government and Classical Studies (Latin)

-Other Degrees: JD, W&M Law School
+JD, W&M Law School

 The greatest skill in the practice of law is judgment.
 The second greatest skill is the ability to communicate.
 A liberal arts education cultivates both of those skills.
 When a student graduates from William & Mary, his or her judgment is informed by the human experience in the very broadest sense.
 His or her ability to make decisions is informed, at every step along the way, by good and bad decisions made by those who have come before.
-Similarly, a William &Mary student is an expert at articulating his or her thoughts to others – a skill which is critical in the practice of law.
+Similarly, a William & Mary student is an expert at articulating his or her thoughts to others – a skill which is critical in the practice of law.